rejsmont/nuclearP/README.md

 # nuclearP

-This project aims to create a comprehensive set of ImageJ command-line utilities for nuclear segmentation and fluorescence intensity measurements in _Drosophila_ eye discs (or other complex tissue).
+This project aims to create a comprehensive set of [Fiji](http://fiji.sc/)/[ImageJ](http://imagej.net/) command-line utilities for nuclear segmentation and fluorescence intensity measurements in _Drosophila_ eye discs (or other complex tissue).
 It uses [Deconvolution Lab](http://bigwww.epfl.ch/algorithms/deconvolutionlab/) for Tikhonov-Mueller deconvolution, [WEKA](http://fiji.sc/Trainable_Weka_Segmentation) for